-Risks Risk Level: Likelihood: Impact: Mitigating measures Responsible Org./Person Contextual risks - The National austerity policy that could cut the budgets related to the programme's topics of key partners institutions, at the expense of their participation in the programme.
-12 3 4 Before the launch of the programme, draft a collaboration agreement with the key institutions.
-Ensure constant dialogue between PUNOs and Government representatives regarding the programme's progress.
-Coordination Committee (RC+PUNOs Rep+ Government) The Pilot program on social security for domestic workers deprioritized by the IMSS 10 2 5 ILO already has a formal agreement with the IMSS regarding their support and monitoring of the Pilot Program.
-ILO has continuous dialogue with IMSS's representatives regarding the program.
-ILO Excess of priority topics in the current legislative period.
-This could affect parlamentarians 9 3 3 - Strengthen partnership between the Technical implementation group (PUNOs+
+Risks Risk Level: Likelihood: Impact: Mitigating measures Responsible Org./Person Contextual risks The National austerity policy, in conjunction with COVID-19 economic impact, could cut the budgets related to the programme's topics of key partners institutions, at the expense of their participation in the programme.
+15 5 3 Collaboration agreements with the key institutions have been adapted in order to meet specific demand in COVID-19 context.
+Enhancement of regular communication between PUNOs and Government representatives regarding the programme's progress and alternative activities.
+Coordination Committee (RC+PUNOs Rep+ Government) The Pilot program on social security for domestic workers deprioritized by the IMSS as result of COVID-19 9 3 3 PUNOs develop awareness raising products and activities regarding the importance of registration of domestic workers to social protection in the context of COVID-19 PUNOs support activities of domestic workers and civil society organizations that promote domestic workers registration to social protection.
+PUNOs participate in the Inter-Secretariat and Civil Society Organisations Group on Domestic Work, headed by the IMSS Enhancement of the formal agreement between ILO the IMSS regarding their support and monitoring of the Pilot Program and the design of the mandatory regime.
+ILO has constant dialogue with IMSS' representatives regarding the program.
+Technical implementation team

-• prioritizing the programme's legislative proposals.
-PUNOs and key parliamentarian groups.
-Programme Coordinator) Programmatic risks 1 Insecurity and violence at local level could impact the implementation of the programme on the ground.
+Excess of priority topics in the current legislative period.
+This could affect members of Congress prioritizing the programme's legislative proposals.
+12 4 3 Strengthen partnership between the PUNOs and key parliamentarian groups.
+UN Women has increased its outreach with commissions and members of Congress members and commissions.
+Technical implementation group (PUNOs+ Programme Coordinator) Federal and Local Congress elections as well elections of states governorships in june deviating attention from government stakeholders 10 5 2 PUNOs enhance cooperation with local and municipal governments and stakeholders from civil society and NGOs FAO promotes the institutionalization of the Intersectoral round-table for social protection at local and municipal and among civil society organizations.
+Technical implementation group (PUNOs+ Programme Coordinator) Programmatic risks 1 1 1 COVID-19 halting PUNO's field work and making institutions responses slower 15 5 3 FAO increases local staff in Jalisco and Oaxaca that are able to do a more precise follow-up with local institutions and organizations Further anticipation regarding activities planning and information requests to stakeholder institutions Enhancement of delivery capacity through virtual tools or channels.
+Each of the PUNOs depending on their programme's responsibilities Insecurity and violence at local level could impact the implementation of the programme on the ground.
 16 4 4 Implementation at local level carried out under UN security protocols.
-Reinforce the existent security protocols.
+Reinforce the existing security protocols.
 Each of the PUNOs depending on their programme's responsibilities at local level Environmental disasters could (1) paralyze the implementation at local level, and (2) suddenly change Government priorities.
-5 1 5 Draft an emergency plan for a coordinated approach in the case of environmental disasters.
-Technical implementation group (PUNOs+ Programme Coordinator) Employer's organizations are not receptive to participate in the trainings provided by PUNOs 9 3 3 Ensure employers are well informed about the programme and its expected impacts.
-Ensure that employers receive direct invitations from PUNOs and Presidency offices In case they are not able to attend the trainings, PUNOs will ensure that employers ' organizations have the training materials and are aware of the main Each of the PUNO according to its responsibilities
+6 1 5 - Articulation between PUNOs' emergency and business continuity plans for a coordinated approach in the case of environmental disasters.
+Technical implementation group (PUNOs+ Programme Coordinator) Employer's organizations are not receptive to participate in the trainings provided by PUNOs 6 2 3 Ensure employers are well informed about the programme and its expected impacts.
+Ensure that employers receive direct invitations from PUNOs and office for the Each of the PUNO according to its responsibilities